 23. There is currently no universally agreed method for interpreting ER binding data.
-However, both qualitative (e.g. binder/non-binder) and/or quantitative (e.g. log IC50, Relative Binding Affinity (RBA), etc.) assessments of hrER-mediated activity should be based on empirical data and sound scientific judgment.
+However, both qualitative (e.g. binder/non-binder) and/or quantitative (e.g. log $IC{50}$ , Relative Binding Affinity (RBA), etc.) assessments of hrER-mediated activity should be based on empirical data and sound scientific judgment.

-Assay:

-- assay used;

-Control/Reference/Test chemical

-- source, lot number, limit date for use, if available - stability of the test chemical itself, if known; - solubility and stability of the test chemical in solvent, if known. - measurement of pH, osmolality and precipitate in the culture medium to which the test chemical was added, as appropriate.

-- physical appearance, water solubility, and additional relevant physicochemical properties; - chemical identification, such as IUPAC or CAS name, CAS number, SMILES or InChI code, structural formula, purity, chemical identity of impurities as appropriate and practically feasible, etc.

-characterised as far as possible by chemical identity (see above), quantitative occurrence and relevant physicochemical properties of the constituents.
+• 24.
+The test report should include the following information: Assay: - assay used; Control/Reference/Test chemical - source, lot number, limit date for use, if available - stability of the test chemical itself, if known; - solubility and stability of the test chemical in solvent, if known. - measurement of pH, osmolality and precipitate in the culture medium to which the test chemical was added, as appropriate.
+Mono-constituent substance: - physical appearance, water solubility, and additional relevant physicochemical properties; chemical identification, such as IUPAC or CAS name, CAS number, SMILES or InChI code, structural formula, purity, chemical identity of impurities as appropriate and practically feasible, etc. Multi-constituent substance, UVCBs and mixtures: characterised as far as possible by chemical identity (see above), quantitative occurrence and relevant physico- chemical properties of the constituents.
+Solvent/Vehicle: - characterisation (nature, supplier and lot); - justification for choice of solvent/vehicle; - solubility and stability of the test chemical in solvent/vehicle, if known; Receptors:

-Solvent/Vehicle:

-- characterisation (nature, supplier and lot); - justification for choice of solvent/vehicle; - solubility and stability of the test chemical in solvent/vehicle, if known;

-Receptors:

-source of receptors (supplier, catalog No, lot, species of receptor, active receptor concentration provided from supplier, certification from supplier)
+- source of receptors (supplier, catalog No, lot, species of receptor, active receptor concentration provided from supplier, certification from supplier)